ihowell/ihowell.github.io/_posts/2022-01-27-contrastive-explanation.md

 getting a raise of $10,000 or staying at her job for another year, may be more or less doable for her.
 If Alice is currently making $200,000 per year, it would be easier for her to get a raise of $10,000 than if she were making $20,000 per year.
-Further some explanations (albeit illegal ones) may even ask that she change her race or gender.
+Further, some explanations (albeit illegal ones) may even ask that she change her race or gender.
 These would clearly be in-actionable for Alice.
 Good contrastive examples provide feasible paths to changing the situation, while better ones